 Helen Gaterell, April 2017

-This guide was created by Helen Gaterell, Document Supply Services Supervisor at IALS Library.
+This guide was created by Helen Gaterell, former Document Supply Services Supervisor at IALS Library.

 Singapore is an island city-state located in Southeast Asia.
 Its strategic location in the Malay Archipelago was one of the major attractions for British colonists, who founded modern Singapore in 1819 as a trading port on the India-China trade route.
 The country went on to become a British colony in the twentieth century and gained full independence in 1965.
 The four official languages are Malay, Mandarin, Tamil, and English.